dbt-labs/dbt-spark/README.md

 ### Running locally

-A `docker-compose` environment starts a Thrift server and a Postgres database (Hive metastore)
+A `docker-compose` environment starts a Spark Thrift server and a Postgres database as a Hive Metastore backend.

 ```
 docker-compose up